Conformalized Polynomial Chaos Expansion for Uncertainty-aware Surrogate Modeling: Numerical experiments

-The conformalized \gls{pce} is applied to benchmark models that are commonly used for the validation of surrogate modeling methods.
 A univariate model is used in section~\ref{sec:meromorphic}, while multivariate models with six, seven, and ten input dimensions are used in sections~\ref{sec:otl-circuit}, \ref{sec:piston}, and \ref{sec:wing}, respectively.
 The multivariate models are taken from the ``Virtual Library of Simulation Experiments: Test Functions and Datasets'' by Surjanovic and Bingham \cite{surjanovic2013virtual}.
-Both the jackknife and jackknife+ methods are employed, with either normalized or non-normalized non-conformity scores.
-Additionally, we investigate the capability of the conformalized \gls{pce} method to construct predictive intervals that provide the target coverage, depending on training data availability.
-In all cases, the experimental design used to train the \gls{pce} consists of samples drawn randomly from the distribution of the input parameters.
-After model training and predictive interval estimation, the conformalized \gls{pce} is compared against the true function based on a separate test dataset.
-The same test dataset is employed to estimate the empirical coverage.
-Each experiment is repeated for $100$ random seeds to estimate coverage and predictive interval statistics.
-For all test-cases, the target coverage is fixed at $95\%$ and the test dataset consists of $10^4$ random samples.
-A discussion based on the numerical results is available in section~\ref{sec:num-exp-discussion}.
+For all benchmark models, the experimental design used to train the \gls{pce} consists of samples drawn randomly from the distribution of the input parameters.
+The target coverage is fixed at $95\%$ and the test datasets consist of $10^4$ random samples.
+A discussion based on the numerical results obtained from the benchmark models is available in section~\ref{sec:num-exp-discussion}.

-\subsection{Meromorphic function}
+\subsubsection{Meromorphic function}

 We consider the one-dimensional meromorphic function

 with $a=1$ and $b=0.5$.
 We assume that the input $x$ takes values as uniformly distributed in $\left[-1,1\right]$.
 The conformalized \gls{pce} is constructed with maximum polynomial degrees $P \in \left\{2,3\right\}$.
 Since the input is one-dimensional, the polynomial basis consists of $P+1$ terms.
 The experimental design has size $M = C \left(P+1\right)^2$, where $C \in \left\{2,3,5,10\right\}$ is an oversampling coefficient.
 Note that the quadratic scaling of the experimental design in relation to the polynomial basis is necessary to ensure a well conditioned least squares problem \eqref{eq:regression-matrix} in the one-dimensional input case \cite{migliorati2014analysis}.